tendermint/tendermint/docs/tools/README.md

 ## Benchmarking

-Benchmarking is done tm-load-test, for information on how to use the tool please visit the docs: https://github.com/interchainio/tm-load-test
+Benchmarking is done with tm-load-test, for information on how to use the tool please visit the docs: https://github.com/interchainio/tm-load-test

 ## Testnets